 On the more utilitarian side, I kinda hate using forks and knives when I have perfectly good fingers.
 Oh, and so you know, yes, I have returned to using toilet paper, and it’s not all that bad, although I very deeply miss squatting.
 It’s so much better for your back and your bowels.
 It’s what we were made to do when it comes to bathroom etiquette, so it kind of annoys me that we think of this porcelain throne as a symbol of civilization when it just makes us look kind of stupid, in my opinion.

 A lot of people told me, and I wrote about this a while back, that I would be depressed when I got home.
 Even Peace Corps has offered three free sessions for a psychologist because reintegration is supposedly that difficult.
 I can’t really say I’m depressed, but I understand already why that would be necessary.
 Morocco, after all, was my life.
 Even when I had nothing to do, I had a reason to be doing nothing.
-The aching beauty of such a rugged culture bred and encouraged this lively feeling that just made you constantly want to scream, “This is Morocco.”
-You always felt alive.
+The aching beauty of such a rugged culture bred and encouraged this lively feeling that just made you constantly want to scream, “This is Morocco,” my repeated phrase I always came back to.
+It always made me feel alive.
 Here, in America, everything is… well… normal.
 And the norm is numbed and dulled and expected.
 It’s not the unknown I’ve come to love.
 Mom asked me yesterday why I’d asked for “so much camping stuff” for gifts this Christmas with a degree of consternation.
 I think she’s worried that I’m already planning some escape.
 Am I?

 In the meantime, I have to admit, I’ve been keeping a low profile.
 If you haven’t heard from me, well, you’re probably not the only one.
 My day is consumed with teaching myself French (I learned colors, numbers, and the verb ‘to be’ today), working on my novel, and looking up job or school opportunities.
 It’s quiet and unobtrusive, and I actually like it.
 The few times I go out, if there are lots of people around, I get anxious.
 I have set up shop literally right in front of the Christmas tree, and it’s about the most therapeutic place I could ask for to write and think and do all the things I do best.